JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 ## Licensing

 Some JDK vendors require a commercial license for using some of their distributions in production.
-Amper will let you know if you're trying to use such a distribution, and won't let you do it by accident.
+Kargo will let you know if you're trying to use such a distribution, and won't let you do it by accident.

-If you want to use Amper with such a distribution, you must make sure you understand the terms of the license, and have the appropriate contracts or agreements with the vendor.
+If you want to use Kargo with such a distribution, you must make sure you understand the terms of the license, and have the appropriate contracts or agreements with the vendor.

 If you do, acknowledge the license by adding the distribution name to `settings.jvm.jdk.acknowledgedLicenses`.